Domain Registration and DNS Migration with Amazon Route 53 - Registrar Transfers and Zone Configuration

 Registering a Domain with Route 53

 Route 53 also functions as a domain registrar, allowing you to register domains directly from the console.
-It supports hundreds of TLDs including .com ($13/year), .net ($11/year), and .jp ($99/year).
+It supports hundreds of TLDs including .com (3/year), .net (1/year), and .jp (9/year).
 When you register a domain, a public hosted zone is automatically created with NS and SOA records.
 WHOIS privacy protection is available at no extra cost for supported TLDs, preventing your personal information from being publicly exposed.
 Enabling auto-renewal helps prevent accidental domain expiration.
+Transfer Lock is automatically enabled immediately after registration, preventing unintended domain transfers.
+Domains registered with Route 53 can be centrally managed through AWS Organizations integration, with consolidated billing support across multiple accounts.

 Transferring from Another Registrar